ondemandenv/ondemandenv.github.io/articles/kd-tree-software-partition-sequence.md

 Across the rapidly evolving landscape of software architecture—from Spring Integration to Apache Kafka, from distributed databases like DynamoDB and Cassandra to the threading models deep within Java—there is a unifying philosophy that transcends technology stacks and use cases: **partition first, process in parallel, and let the system handle coordination**.
 Whether the context is messaging, event streaming, or distributed storage, this methodology is the backbone of scalable, resilient, and maintainable systems.

 This article examines the **tactical implementation** of partitioning across data processing and storage technologies.
-For the complementary **strategic perspective** on how these same principles apply to architecture and deployment patterns, see [The Partitioning Principle: A Unified Theory for Stateful Deployments](/articles/partitioning-principle/).
+For the complementary **strategic perspective** on how these same principles apply to architecture and deployment patterns, see [Breaking the Stateful Deployment Ceiling: Dimensional Partitioning for DevOps](/articles/stateful-deployment-dimensional-partitioning/).

 ## The K-D Tree Foundation: Why Partitioning Sequence Matters